Generalizing Differentially Private Decentralized Deep Learning with Multi-Agent Consensus: Detailed Convergence Analysis

-Lastly, note we do not need to incorporate gradient clipping into the analysis since gradient clipping is equivalent to rescaling the learning rate (in the strongly convex context) and this does not affect the convergence behavior.
+Note that we do not consider gradient clipping in the above analysis because gradient clipping is equivalent to reducing the step size $\eta^k$, which may rescale the contraction factor $\rho$ of the linear rate but does not affect the convergence behavior. }